vladsavelyev/Biomni/README.md

 # Optional: AI Studio Gemini API Key (if using Gemini models)
 GEMINI_API_KEY=your_gemini_api_key_here

+# Optional: groq API Key (if using groq as model provider)
+GROQ_API_KEY=your_groq_api_key_here

+# Optional: Set the source of your LLM for example:
+#"OpenAI", "AzureOpenAI", "Anthropic", "Ollama", "Gemini", "Bedrock", "Groq", "Custom"
+#In case of using Groq provider it's required to set
+LLM_SOURCE=your_LLM_source_here

 # Optional: AWS Bedrock Configuration (if using AWS Bedrock models)
 AWS_BEARER_TOKEN_BEDROCK=your_bedrock_api_key_here
 AWS_REGION=us-east-1